 Old Bay Seasoning is a quintessential American spice blend that has had a popular following since it was developed over 80 years ago.
 It’s characterized by multiple layers of complex flavors that pair well with a large variety of dishes.
 Its broad flavor palette makes it a terrific all-purpose seasoning.
 We’ve created an Old Bay Seasoning copycat that we think you’ll agree is a total winner!

-Where Did Old Bay Seasoning Originate?
+The History of Old Bay Seasoning

 It was World War II and a man named Gustav Brunn, a German Jew, was sent to the Buchenwald concentration camp.
 His family managed to bribe the Nazi soldiers to release him for a hefty sum of 10,000 marks and then hastily made preparations to flee to the United States.
 He had to leave virtually everything behind but there was one item he couldn’t part with: His small spice grinder.
 Clutching his meager belongings he escaped from Germany and arrived in what would become his new home of Maryland, USA.
 He soon got a job working for America’s largest spice company, McCormick, but was fired after only a week because of his lack of English skills.
 But Brunn didn’t let that stop him.

 In 1939 Brunn rented some space across from the Wholesale Fish Market at Baltimore’s Market Place and went to work creating what would become one of America’s most iconic spice blends.
 He started selling it under the name “Delicious Brand Shrimp and Crab Seasoning” but soon changed it to what would remain its permanent name, Old Bay, a tribute to the Old Bay Line steamship route on the Chesapeake Bay.
 The unique new seasoning spread via word of mouth and in time it acquired legendary status in its region and tremendous popularity beyond.